ajilichayma/aws_solutions_architect_notes/README.md

 - Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 Athena is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.
 - It is easy to use.
 Simply point to your data in Amazon S3, define the schema, and start querying using standard SQL.
 Most results are delivered within seconds.
 With Athena, there’s no need for complex ETL jobs to prepare your data for analysis.
 This makes it easy for anyone with SQL skills to quickly analyze large-scale datasets.

+## AWS Organizations
+- hepls to centrally govern the env as it grows & to scale the workloads.
+- helps to manage billing, control access, compliance & security & share resources across your accounts.
+- helps to automate account creation, create groups of accounts to reflect the business needs & also to apply policies to these groups for goverance.
+- hepls to have one billing account, we have two methods of billing
+	- 1. consolidaded, it provides some cost benefits (having a discount when having used a certain amount of a service)
+	- 2. all features method
+### Organization policies
+##### Service control policies (SCP)
+- it defines the AWS service actions that are available for use.
+- when hanig a SCP that denies the launch of an EC2 instance applied to an organization, & eventhough we have an account having full administration access, it won't be able to launch.
+- the most restrictive policies will be applied.
+##### Tag policies (SCP)
+it enforces rules about tagging across accounts ( enforce best practises of using tags across the organization accounts)
 ## Good to know
 ### DataSync
 - Is a service mainly used to migrate NFS servers to S3, EFS, Fsx, etc.